LiYanan2004/MarkdownView/README.md

 # MarkdownView

-MarkdownView is a Swift Package for rendering Markdown text natively in SwiftUI.
+MarkdownView is a Swift Package for rendering Markdown natively in SwiftUI.

 Thanks to [apple/swift-markdown](https://github.com/apple/swift-markdown), it can fully compliant with the [CommonMark Spec](https://spec.commonmark.org/current/).